arvigeus/AZ-204/Learning Path/CosmoDB.md

 }
 ```

 Pretriggers can't have any input parameters.
 The request object in the trigger is used to manipulate the request message associated with the operation.
-In the previous example, the pretrigger is run when creating an Azure Cosmos item, and the request message body contains the item to be created in JSON format.
+In the previous example, the pretrigger is run when creating an Azure Cosmos item and the request message body contains the item to be created in JSON format.

 When triggers are registered, you can specify the operations that it can run with.
-This trigger should be created with a `TriggerOperation` value of `TriggerOperation.Create`, which means using the trigger in a replace operation isn't permitted.
+This trigger should be created with a `TriggerOperation` value of `TriggerOperation.Create`, using the trigger in a replace operation isn't permitted.

 For examples of how to register and call a pretrigger, visit the [pretriggers](https://learn.microsoft.com/en-us/azure/cosmos-db/sql/how-to-use-stored-procedures-triggers-udfs#pre-triggers) article.